 The Master of Arts (M.A.) in Marriage and Family Therapy (MFT) is a 24- to 28-month program that trains students to practice therapy from a systemically oriented, contextually competent worldview.
 The MFT program trains students to address a wide range of clinical concerns impacting individuals, couples, and families.
 Classes in the first year are typically twice a week, 3:00 to 6:30 p.m., with increasing time commitments in the second year.
 The M.A.
 MFT program is accredited by the Commission on Accreditation for Marriage and Family Therapy Education of the American Association for Marriage and Family Therapy.

-The Doctor of Nursing Practice (D.N.P.) is a 36-month program designed for nurses seeking a terminal degree at the highest level of nursing practice.
+The Doctor of Nursing Practice (D.N.P.) is designed for nurses seeking a terminal degree at the highest level of nursing practice.
 The sequence of study recognizes the academic and professional success of the baccalaureate degree as the groundwork for graduate study.
 The Doctor of Nursing Practice degree prepares graduates in the advanced practice specialty area of Family Nurse Practitioner or Psychiatric Mental Health Nurse Practitioner.
 PLU offers post-master’s options for master’s-prepared nurses who wish to complete the Family Nurse Practitioner or Psychiatric Mental Health Nurse Practitioner specialty and for advanced practice nurses who wish to complete the D.N.P.
 The D.N.P. program has received initial approval by the Washington State Nursing Care Quality Assurance Commission and by the Commission on Collegiate Nursing Education (CCNE) (http://www.ccneaccreditation.org/).

 - Certificate Programs Offered in Business

 - Certificate in Entrepreneurship and Closely-Held Enterprises

 - Certificate in Supply Chain Management